iwpnd/iwpnd.github.io/_posts/2020-02-04-streamlit-application-development-inside-docker.markdown

 ## Weightwhat?

 Now, back to that CRUD api that I needed a frontend for.
 It turns out streamlit is compatible with a lot of the major libraries and frameworks that we all love.
-I used that change to finally learn a little about declarative visualization with [Altair](https://altair-viz.github.io/).
+I used that chance to finally learn a little about declarative visualization with [Altair](https://altair-viz.github.io/).
 Altair is not only highly customizable but also very well documented and allows for easy to implement interactivity, which is a nice-to-have on an application evolving around data exploration.
 You can check it out [here](https://github.com/iwpnd/weightwhat).

 <p align="center">
 <img src="/img/2020-02-streamlit/weightwhat.png" alt="weightwhat">